This article has links to products and services we love, which we may make commission from.

 With the Edinburgh Conference Center, The Usher Hall and Filmhouse Cinema all within a 15-minute walk, this offers you a luxurious stay in a quieter area but with everything close by.
 Compare rates at TripAdvisor.

-Airbnb in Edinburgh
+Apartments in Edinburgh

-Airbnb is available in Edinburgh.
+Apartments are available in Edinburgh.
 The average price for an entire apartment is £200 however here are some I’d classify as liveable as low as £60.
 Private rooms are cheaper averaging at £77 but going as low as £35.

 Save to your Edinburgh board for later